Swirlyder/I-m-a-sirvivor/workspace sir vivor/README.md

 `.roast [user]` - Roasts the given `[user]`.
 Requires: % @ #

-`.reloadvoices` -  If Sir Vivor isn’t responding to commands from Voices (+) in chat, this command can be used to reset his list of voices.
-Requires: + % @ #

-`.chatlines [user], [days]` - Get the number of lines spoken in chat by `[user]` over the past `[days]` days.
-NOTE: This command will incapacitate Sir Vivor until it is done, so try not to use a large number of days while there is something happening in the room.
-Requires: % @ #

-`.git` - Sends a link to Sir Vivor's github repository in PMs.
-All pull requests are welcome!

-`.guide` - Sends a link to this guide.

 Roomauth and former roomauth have their own custom commands which can be seen by doing `.[username]`.
 These commands display a message as so desired by the user.